-ABSTRACT: Control and operation of energy-efficient dividing-wall columns can be challenging.
-This paper demonstrates experimentally the start-up and steady state operation of a four-product Kaibel column separating methanol, ethanol, propanol, and n-butanol.
-We use a control structure with four temperature controllers and show that it can handle feed rate disturbances as well as set point changes.
-The experiments compare well with an equilibrium stage model.
+Control and operation of energy-efficient dividing-wall columns can be challenging.
+This paper demonstrates experimentally the start-up and steady state operation of a four-product Kaibel column separating methanol, ethanol, propanol and n-butanol.
+We use a control structure with four temperature controllers and show that it can handle feed rate disturbances as well as setpoint changes.
+The experiments compares well with an equilibrium stage model.